chrismihm-ms/AVDQuickLinks/README.md

-# AVDQuickLinks
-AVD References and Quick Links
+# AVD References and Quick Links

-# Introduction
 Trying to find specific AVD and Citrix architectural and deployment resources is time consuming.
-We put this Collection of Azure Virtual Desktop and Citrix Resources together for the broader HLS community to help streamline finding the most common resources when deploying AVD and/or Citrix in Azure.
+We put this Collection of Azure Virtual Desktop and Citrix Resources together to help streamline finding the most common resources when deploying AVD and/or Citrix in Azure.

 # Getting Started
 Guide Contents: